Faculty Handbook: Vancouver Campus

 Research with Human or Nonhuman Subjects

 Participation in social networking on behalf of New York Tech is not a right but an opportunity, and must be treated seriously and with respect.
-Failure to do so could limit your ability to participate in the university's official social media accounts.
+Failure to do so could limit your ability to participate in the institute's official social media accounts.
 Guidelines continually evolve as new technologies and social networking tools emerge.
 It is the individual faculty member's responsibility to check them regularly to stay current.

 Travel

-University travel is permitted at New York Tech.
+Institute travel is permitted at New York Tech.
 Faculty seeking to engage in reimbursable travel must obtain pre-approval from the Campus Dean.
 International travel may be limited by the Government of Canada and the destination country.
 No one should plan to travel to any country currently deemed a high COVID-19 or security risk.
 Whenever possible, anyone able to participate in a conference virtually should do so.

-Use of the University Name and Stationery
+Use of the New York Tech Name and Stationery

-Faculty and staff should use university branded stationery in their academic duties and may use their titles and place of employment for identification purposes, such as in general references or publications.
+Faculty and staff should use institute branded stationery in their academic duties and may use their titles and place of employment for identification purposes, such as in general references or publications.
 New York Tech does not permit the use of its name or the position of its employees in any announcement, advertisement, publication, or report that in any way implies endorsement of any product, person, or service not officially approved by New York Tech.

-Vancouver Research Grant
+Vancouver Research Grant (annual): up to $5,000

 Appendices